dcowden/cadquery/README.rst

 Getting Started With CadQuery
 ========================================

-Installation instructions for all following use cases can be found [here](http://dcowden.github.io/cadquery/installation.html).
+Installation instructions for all following use cases can be found `here <http://dcowden.github.io/cadquery/installation.html>`_.

 It is currently possible to use CadQuery for your own projects in 4 different ways:
   * as a plugin for FreeCAD